rnl-dei/labs-bootstrap/README.md

 $ make kernel
 ```
 This should create the file `labs-bootstrap-kernel`.
-Put this in the /boot of the machine, and as the `kernel parameter` of the grub entry, and it is done.
+This file should be placed in the `/boot` folder/partition of the machine
+and added as the `kernel` parameter of the corresponding GRUB entry.

 ### Create the pre-defined packages
 ```